 893.701 Advanced Seminar in 21st Century Skills

-The graduate seminar is the capstone course in the Technology for Educators and Technology in Special Education master's degree programs.
-The seminar reflects students' individual mastery for using technology with 21st Century skills and the new science of learning.
-Capstone projects showcase the products and skills developed in the core courses through the development of an electronic professional portfolio.
-Student seminar projects may be an article submitted for publication, a research or grant proposal, a technology product, or any other approved product.
-The goals of the seminar are to engage and support participants in collaborative spirited discussions that lead to understanding the historical, cognitive, technical, political, and sociological issues involved in the effective use of computers in education and particularly in the integration of technology into instruction and/or the application of assistive technology devices and services.
-The course concludes with multimedia presentations of students' projects before a panel of their peers and faculty.
+The graduate seminar is the capstone course in the Technology for Educators program and reflects students’ individual mastery for using technology with diverse learning populations.
+The seminar focuses on examining the constructs of educational technology topics and culminates in a student online presentation of his or her capstone project.
+These projects showcase the products and skills developed by learners during the core courses throughout the term of their academic studies.
+The goals of the seminar are to engage and support participants in understanding the historical, cognitive, technical, political, and sociological issues involved in the effective use of technology in education and particularly in the integration of technology into instruction.
+The seminar concludes for learners with an online multimedia defense of their portfolios.

 893.850 Advanced Applications of Instructional Technology